Marine Engineering Education Requirements and Career Information

-A career in marine engineering can be enhanced with an additional advanced or professional degree.
+A career in marine engineering can be enhanced with an advanced or professional degree.
 A Master of Business Administration (MBA) can lead to executive and management positions in shipping, naval architecture and off-shore oil exploration.
 Some marine engineers capitalize on their education and experience by earning a Doctor of Jurisprudence (J.D.), often concentrating on maritime and engineering law.

+According to the U.S. Bureau of Labor Statistics (BLS), employment prospects for marine engineers and naval architects were expected to increase by nine percent between 2014-2024, which was faster than average.
 Industries employing the most marine engineers include architectural and engineering services and boat building companies.
 Marine engineers can also find employment with government agencies, transportation companies and scientific services.

 As of May 2015, the BLS reported that marine engineers and naval architects earned a mean annual salary of $100,090.

 In summary, marine engineers need a minimum of a bachelor's degree, while a master's or doctoral degree could lead to an executive or management position.